 Activity Changes

 The activity levels may also shift.
-Your dog may become more active and restless.
-A once energetic dog may also become more inactive.
-The dogs sleep more during the day instead of playing.
+Your dog may become more active and restless or, conversely, more inactive and tired during the day.

 Disorientation